kfjahnke/envutil/README.md

 certain range of input/output relations with a given parameter set, but for extreme distortions, it may be suboptimal.
 This should be analyzed in depth, for now, it's just a promising new method which seems to work 'well enough'.
+When using b-splines 'better' than degree-1 (a.k.a. bilinear interpolation), upscaling should be artifact-free - apart from possible ringing artifacts if the signal isn't band-limited to half the Nyquist frequency.
+The ringing artifacts can be avoided by omitting the prefilter, which will produce a smoothed and bounded signal, but remove some high frequency content (if there is any).

 I think that twining offers a good compromise beween speed and quality.
 I'm sure I'm not the first one to think of this method, but I haven't done research to